 National Bridge Inventory: Missouri

-• This is up from 2,116 bridges classified as structurally deficient in 2018.
+• This is down from 2,218 bridges classified as structurally deficient in 2021.

 County Year Built Daily Crossings Type of Bridge Location